 • The “electric bagpipes” used in the invention exchange were the first of many props from Joel’s old standup act that would re-appear as inventions.

 • During the KTMA shows, Joel and the bots (usually Servo) used to signal the approach of a commercial during the theater riffing.
-It’s a habit they continue in this episode and for many to come.
+It’s a habit they continue in this episode and for many to come before it fades away.

 • Both Tom Servo and Crow have been rebuilt.
 Tom is built slightly different from later eps–larger shoulder thingies and a larger white beak.

-• Trace has pretty much abandoned the “baby” voice he used for Crow during KTMA, though we get occasional traces of it.
+• Trace has pretty much abandoned the “baby” voice he used for Crow during KTMA, though we get occasional, er, traces of it.

 • Note that there are no buttons on the table: At Movie Sign, Joel just sort of slaps the table!
 Movie Sign is a somewhat lifeless affair all the way around…no flashing lights, just a little camera-shaking.